kexiZeroing/kexiZeroing.github.io/src/posts/basic-dockerfile-and-kubernetes.md

 .git
 ```

-> Kaniko is a tool that enables building container images from a Dockerfile inside a Kubernetes cluster without requiring a Docker daemon.
+**Kaniko** is a tool that enables building container images from a Dockerfile inside a Kubernetes cluster (runs in a containerized environment like a CI/CD pipeline) without requiring a Docker daemon.
 Kaniko builds container images by parsing the Dockerfile and executing each command within a container isolated from the host environment.
 Instead of using a Docker daemon, Kaniko simulates the Docker builder by providing its own implementations of Docker commands like ADD, COPY, RUN, etc.

+1. You gather all your blocks (your source code) and decide how to arrange them using instructions (your Dockerfile).
+You tell a magical builder (Kaniko) how to build your toy house using these instructions, without needing the usual building tools (Docker).
+2. This packed version (a Docker image) can be sent to a special storage box (the container registry) so anyone can use it later.
+You told the builder (Kaniko) in step 1 where to store the house once it's packed.
+3. Now, you have to make sure that when the kids want to play with your house in the playground (your servers or Kubernetes), they are using the right version.
+So, you update the playground instructions (Terraform configuration) with the newest version of your house.
+4. The playground helpers (Terraform) read the updated plan you prepared.
+Terraform will actually deploy it, which means they replace the old toy house with the new one.

 ## Intro to Kubernetes
 Let's say you have an app which you have containerized (Monoliths were broken into microservices).
 So you run a bunch of containers to serve your app to users.
 But how do you manage these different containers?
 This is where K8s comes to the rescue.
 Kubernetes is a container orchestration tool for managing production-ready containerized workloads and services that allows for declarative setup as well as automation.